 - With two seriously good Double Plus (A++) sides, this was one of the better copies we played in our recent shootout

-What the best pressings have to offer is not hard to hear:
+What the best sides of this 1959 classic have to offer is clear for all to hear:

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1962
+Only the best vintage vinyl domestic pressings like this one offer the kind of Tubey Magic that was on the tapes in 1959

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low